 2 Takuma Sato

-A driver so beloved by Honda that it not only supported his junior career, brought him into F1 and even set up a team to run him, but also continues to support him to this day in IndyCar.
+A driver so beloved by Honda that it not only supported his junior career, brought him into F1 and even set up a team to run him, but continued to support him into the 2020s in IndyCar.

 Sato first came to prominence by blitzing British Formula 3 in 2001, earning him a jump to F1 with Honda-powered Jordan in 2002.